-As of March, 31, 2011, the Corporation's bonds were rated by the three major rating agencies as follows: AAA by Standard and Poor's, Aa2 by Moody's Investors Service, and AA by Fitch Ratings.
+As of March, 31, 2012, the Corporation's bonds were rated by the three major rating agencies as follows: AAA by Standard and Poor's, Aa2 by Moody's Investors Service, and AA by Fitch Ratings.

-During the 2010-11 fiscal year, the Corporation issued \$456.07 million par amount of fixed rate bonds that along with premium generated and other available funds current refunded \$542.5 million of existing variable rate demand bonds ("VRDBs").
-Additionally, the Corporation removed the municipal bond insurance policy provided by Financial Security Assurance Inc. ("FSA") and substituted the liquidity provider on \$137.5 million of its VRDBs, Series 2003A-4V.
-The bond series was then remarketed as uninsured VRDBs with a new substitute liquidity facility.
-Combined, these transactions resulted in lower future support costs and reduced the Corporation's exposure to variable rate debt and FSA insurance.
+During the 2011-12 fiscal year, the Corporation issued \$184.04 million par amount of fixed rate bonds that along with premium generated and other available funds current refunded \$188.71 million of existing variable rate demand bonds ("VRDBs").
+In conjunction with this transaction, the Corporation terminated the swaps that were associated with the refunded bonds.
+This transaction resulted in lower future support costs and reduced the Corporation's exposure to variable rate debt.